palaeoware/SPIERS/README.md

 #### Ubuntu 18.04 64-bit - QT Creator + QT v5.x and VTK v7.1 using GCC (64-bit)

-1. Install GCC abd QT5.X on your system.
+1. Install GCC and QT5.X on your system.
 You can do this two ways, by using system packages:

 `sudo apt-get install build-essential libgl1-mesa-dev`